GaryOderNichts/wiiu-nandextract-c/README.md

 Wii (U) NAND Extractor written in C

 ## Usage
 `extractor.exe nand.bin`
-keys.bin needs to be in the same folder.
+keys.bin or otp.bin needs to be in the same folder.

 ## Build
 build with gcc